 - Responsible procurement

-We will aim to achieve our targets through the everyday actions we take in our business and our responsible business programmes, IHG Academy, the IHG Green Engage system and the work we do to support the IHG Foundation.
+We will aim to achieve our targets through the everyday actions we take in our business and our responsible business programmes, IHG Academy, the IHG Green Engage system and the work we do to support communities around the world.

 These targets and our approach to responsible business contribute to the objectives of the United Nations Sustainable Development Goals (SDGs).